A handy reference checklist to create a referral campaign that doesn't suck.

 Would I genuinely refer this product to a friend if I was offered this reward?”

-Ideally, you want to remove all the guesswork and ask directly to your customers.
+Ideally, you want to remove all the guesswork and ask your customers directly.
 If you have a good relationship with a few of them, ask them what they think about your rewards and if they would invite their friends.
 If the answer is no, try to figure out why.

 Design a dedicated landing page for your program that will allow you to track the analytics of your campaign as well as give your audiences a more relevant place to understand your offer without the noise and clutter of the rest of the calls-to-action on your website.